Bavaria plans coronavirus curfews in some hotspots — even at New Year | DW | 06.12.2020

 Read more: Who is Markus Söder, Bavaria’s premier and possible Merkel successor?

-Bavarians would be asked to stay home unless for valid reasons such as grocery shopping, visiting the doctor or attending work.
+Bavarians would be asked to stay home unless for valid reasons such as grocery shopping, visiting the doctor or attending work, said Söder, from the Christian Social Union (CSU) — the sister party of Chancellor Angela Merkel's conservatives in Bavaria.

 In "coronavirus hotspots," night-time curfews would apply from 9 p.m. until 5 a.m.
 Three such locations are the the Regensburg area and the cities of Passau and Nuremberg.